 The most important purpose for the D-dimer assay is to rule out deep venous thrombosis [DVT, clots in large leg veins] or pulmonary emboli [PE, clots in the lungs].2 When a patient goes to a physician suspecting a DVT or PE, the physician asks about the symptoms and applies a patient history-based clinical scoring system such as the "Wells Score" to establish the "pre-test probability" of a DVT or PE.3 When the pre-test probability is low or moderate, the physician orders a D-dimer assay.
 If the D-dimer is normal or negative, the physician looks for other causes for the patient's symptoms.
+The D-dimer is reliable when ruling out a DVT or PE when the Wells score is low or moderate.
 If the pre-test probability is high, the physician orders imaging studies to locate and measure the clot.
-If the pre-test probability is low but the D-dimer assay result is elevated, the doc orders imaging studies to rule out a clot.
+However, if the pre-test probability is low but the D-dimer assay result is elevated, the doctor goes on to order imaging studies to rule out a clot.4

-A second D-dimer purpose is to assess the severity of the often-fatal condition called disseminated intravascular coagulation [DIC], a major derangement of clotting.4 The D-dimer is part of a profile of laboratory assays used to diagnose DIC, and is often markedly elevated, indicating uncontrolled clotting and fibrinolysis.5
+A second D-dimer purpose is to assess the severity of the often-fatal condition called disseminated intravascular coagulation [DIC], a major derangement of clotting.5 The D-dimer is part of a profile of laboratory assays used to diagnose DIC, and is often markedly elevated, indicating uncontrolled clotting and fibrinolysis.6

-Some physicians choose to employ the D-dimer when preparing to discontinue antithrombotic therapy [blood thinners] such as warfarin, Xarelto, or Eliquis.
-If after a period of therapy, the D-dimer is elevated, the physician may decide to continue treatment for another interval, often six months.
-There is some evidence that a continued elevated D-dimer following blood thinner therapy predicts an elevated risk of a secondary adverse thrombotic event.6
+Some physicians choose to employ the D-dimer when preparing to discontinue antithrombotic therapy [blood thinners] such as warfarin [trademark Coumadin], Xarelto, or Eliquis.
+If after a period of therapy, the D-dimer is elevated, the physician may decide to continue treatment for an additional interval, often six months.
+There is some evidence that a continued elevated D-dimer following blood thinner therapy predicts an elevated risk of a secondary adverse thrombotic event.7

-In 2020, medical lab scientists learned that the D-dimer predicts progression from mild to severe COVID-19 infection.7 When COVID is first suspected, the test is ordered as a baseline, then reordered during the infection to direct therapy.
+In 2020, medical lab scientists learned that the D-dimer predicts progression from mild to severe COVID-19 infection.8 When COVID is first suspected, the test is ordered as a baseline, then reordered during the infection to help the doctor plan the COVID therapy.
 If it rises, an anticoagulant, usually heparin, is prescribed to control clotting.
 If the D-dimer results decline over time, the patient is probably recovering.